 Front Matter Defaults

-Often times, you will find that you are repeating a lot of configuration options.
-Setting the same layout in each file, adding the same category to a post, etc. You can even add custom variables like author names, which might be the same for the majority of posts on your blog.
+Sometimes you will find you’re repeating a few configuration options over and over.
+For example, setting the same layout in each file, adding the same category, etc. You might even want to add author names which are the same for the majority of posts.

 There are two ways to accomplish this: the data cascade, and via your site’s configuration file.